 Proof of vaccination generally should include the student's name, the type of vaccine administered, the date(s) of administration, and the name of the healthcare professional(s) or clinic site(s) that administered the vaccine.
 In some cases, state immunization records may not include one or more of these data fields, such as clinic site; in those circumstances, El Camino will still accept the state immunization record as acceptable proof of vaccination.
 All students must inform El Camino Radiologic Technology Program of their vaccination status.
-El Camino Radiologic Technology Program of their vaccination status.
+El Camino Radiologic Technology Program will require students to promptly notify Clinical Supervisor and Clinical